Jediweirdo/cloudflare-cors-anywhere/README.md

 ## Note about the DEMO URL:

 Abuse (other than testing) of the demo will result in a ban.
-The demo accepts only fetch and xmlhttprequest.
+To enforce these rules, all incoming requests to the demo URL get logged and can be monitored by me.

 To create your own is very easy; you just need to set up a Cloudflare account and upload the worker code.
 ## Features